keix/luna/README.md

-## Bluesky client written Common Lisp
+## Bluesky client written in Common Lisp

 This is [Bluesky](https://bsky.app/) client written in Common Lisp and it returns JSON always.